sudheer007/hackathon-starter/README.md

 A boilerplate for **Node.js** web applications.

+If you want to embed code editor like code forces onto ur website use this API https://www.domjudge.org/about

 If you have attended any hackathons in the past, then you know how much time it takes to get a project started: decide on what to build, pick a programming language, pick a web framework, pick a CSS framework.
 A while later, you might have an initial project up on GitHub and only then